 This specially-designated REALTOR can save the children of seniors a lot of time when their parents need to downsize

-Hilary Walker, a SRES®-designated REALTOR on the Atlanta Seniors Real Estate Team, says it best:
+Hilary Walker, a SRES®-designated REALTOR®, Broker and Director of American Realty Seniors Division, says it best:

-SRES®-designated REALTORS are knowledgeable about these things and will save you much time by handling them for you:
+SRES®-designated REALTORS® are knowledgeable about these things and will save you time by finding reputable services or handling them for you: